strongloop/strongloop.com2/_posts/2018-11-02-october-milestone.md

-The toronto team also held a talk and poster session at CASCON (Annual International Conference on Computer Science and Software Engineering) 2018 for LoopBack 4 and received People's Choice Exhibit for our poster.
+The toronto team also held a talk and poster session at CASCON (Annual International Conference on Computer Science and Software Engineering) 2018 for LoopBack 4 and received People's Choice Exhibit award for our poster.

 ## Call to Action